Overview

 purchasing an asset after it was purchased for discretionary clients.

-execute any account transactions without obtaining the client’s prior consent to
+Because THG cannot execute any account transactions without obtaining the

-the transactions.
-Therefore, if THG would like to make a transaction for a
+client’s prior consent in those situations, if THG would like to make a transaction

-client’s account (including selling a security that THG no longer believes is
+for a client’s account (including selling a security that THG no longer believes

-client is unavailable, THG will be unable to execute the account transactions
+client is unavailable to provide consent, THG will be unable to execute those

 Limited Power of Attorney